xavikumar/RepData_PeerAssessment1/PA1_template.md

 MaxStepsInterval <- df2$interval[which.max(df2$interval_steps)]
 ```

-The 835th (time interval), on average across all the days in the dataset, contains the maximum number of steps.
+The 835 (5 minute interval), on average across all the days in the dataset, contains the maximum number of steps.

 ## Imputing missing values